-The Cutaway Gag moments in Family Guy often depict moments that almost certainly never happened (e.g. Stewie and Brian running a talk show).
+- The Cutaway Gag moments in Family Guy often show bizarre things.
 Their prevalence amped greatly following the series' return, which attracted criticism from various other cartoonists and comedians and was parodied in the "Cartoons Wars" episodes of South Park.
 MacFarlane's response was:

-Arguably one of the most polarizing points in the show's evolution for fans was when the characterizations became dependant on the trope.
-Depending on the gag, the entire cast can switch between likeable yet wacky characters akin to the original episodes or Faux Affably Evil psychopaths taking part in high order Comedic Sociopathy.
-This is even more jarring when originally level headed and more humanized characters such as Lois and Brian join in onthe sadismof a gag.
+- Arguably one of the most polarizing points in the show's evolution for fans was when the characterizations became dependant on the trope.
+Depending on the gag, the entire cast can switch between likable yet wacky characters akin to the original episodes or Faux Affably Evil psychopaths taking part in high order Comedic Sociopathy.
+This is even more jarring when originally level headed and more humanized characters such as Lois and Brian join in on the sadism of a gag.

 Patrick: Hey, if we're underwater, how can there be a fi—(fire goes out)

 - Another one is when a building is on fire.
 Disregarding the fact that they're underwater, the audience can accept this one.
 But then SpongeBob grabs a bucket, sweeps it through the "air" and collects a bucket of water to put out the fire.
 Hmmm...

 - In "Doing Time" SpongeBob and Mrs. Puff drive over an unfinished bridge with the Mayor at the opening cutting the ribbon, because apparently in Bikini Bottom it's acceptable to open something that's half built.